tross-tyson/razorback-sabre-contract/Pike_Smart_Permissions_for_Razorback.md

 Overall view on SMF: https://sawtooth.hyperledger.org/docs/sabre/nightly/master/smart_permissions.html

 # How do SMFs work ?
-Similar to Sabre Contracts, Smart Permission Functions can be developed and converted byte codes (.wasm) files can be saved in the 'state' - on chain.
+Similar to Sabre Contracts, Smart Permission Functions can be developed and converted to byte codes (.wasm) files that can be saved in the 'state' - on chain.

 Boilerplate code for SMF : https://github.com/hyperledger/sawtooth-sabre/tree/master/contracts/sawtooth-pike/examples